 - Doppler Labs wants to make the iPhone of the earNoah Kraft says Here is about so much more than hearables

 - The 3D scanning company making hearables a better fitUnited Sciences is aiming to make in-ear wearables smarter and stay put too

-- The best hearables you can buy right nowFrom Bragi to Samsung, what's on sale and what's coming later this year
+- The best hearables you can buy right nowFrom Bragi Dash to Here One, what's on sale and what's coming next year

 What you will see is that we are starting to build what we call macros: gesture orientated movements to activate features.
 There's a whole lot of things our team is working on.
 This year you will see some more updates, and you will see more interfaces added.
 We will begin to really show the difference between the Dash and other devices in this space."